-It’s 2020 and the notion that a healthy outside starts on the inside is nothing new.
-Which is great, because ‘beauty from the inside out’ is a health trend we can totally get behind.
+It’s 2022 and the notion that a healthy outside starts on the inside is nothing new.
+Which is great, because ‘glowing from the inside out’ is a health trend we can totally get behind.

 Well, there are a whole range of factors such as what we eat, what our stress levels are like, and the lesser talked about—what our hormones are up to.

 Our hormones affect more than just our moods and our periods, and they can make all the difference in our appearance.

 Here’s a run down of the important role our hormones play in healthy hair, glowing skin and strong nails.

 1. YOUR HORMONES & YOUR HAIR

 Our hormones play an important role in the growth and health of the hair on our head and body.
 Here are a few hair-related signs of hormone imbalance.

 In both men and women, androgen hormones, such as testosterone & DHEA determine hair growth (or lack thereof).

 In many cases, hormonal hair loss is linked to an imbalance in a potent testosterone metabolite called dihydrotestosterone (known as ‘DHT’), which can shrink and damage hair follicles.

 Higher levels of testosterone & DHT is common in women with PCOS, insulin resistance and those experiencing a post-pill androgen surge.